-- a) Unavailability of distributable profit. - b) UniCredit BA determined that in accordance with Austrian Banking regulations, UniCredit BA fails to meet capital ratios and would be limited in making payment to holders of hybrid subordinated securities. - c) There is in effect, any law of relevant regulatory authority which prohibits UniCredit BA from making any payment to holders of hybrid subordinated securities.
+- a) Unavailability of distributable profit. - b) UniCredit BA determines that in accordance with Austrian Banking regulations, UniCredit BA fails to meet capital ratios and would be limited in making payment to holders of hybrid subordinated securities. - c) There is in effect, any law of relevant regulatory authority which prohibits UniCredit BA from making any payment to holders of hybrid subordinated securities

 For the period from October 28, 2004 to October 28, 2005, the preferential cash dividends were calculated at a rate of 6% per annum; after October 28, 2005, the preferential cash dividends were calculated at a variable rate as stipulated in the offering circular dated October 25, 2004.
 The dividends are payable semi-annually in arrears with the first payment having been made as scheduled on April 28, 2005.
 The dividends are reported as interest expense in the accompanying financial statements.
+The interest payable for June 30, 2020 is €25,833 (Dec 31, 2019: €46,667).
+The interest expense for June 30, 2020 is €119,167 (Dec 31, 2019: €1,685,833).